 Development of Promescent

 Using this technology, we at Absorption Pharmaceuticals, in conjunction with pharmacologists at the university, developed Promescent, an exciting new advance in the treatment of PE that is developed using lidocaine alone in conjunction with the FDA monograph.
 It has been sold by physicians to thousands of patients with PE with excellent patient acceptance and comes as great news to urologists struggling for adequate answers for their patients suffering from PE.
 Unlike SSRIs, Promescent has no systemic side effects and does not need to be dosed either daily or hours prior to intercourse.
 Unlike off-label, topical anesthetic creams, Promescent is manufactured in a metered dose bottle.
 This bottle sprays 130 microliters or 10 mg of lidocaine per each spray, allowing precise dosage reproducibility or adjustability.
 For patients with PE, this means they can learn how to delay ejaculation to a time that suits the level of his excitement or the desired sexual session with his partner.

 In my quest towards a cure for PE, Promescent is a huge step forward and rapidly becoming the best known solution on the market today.

 Ron Gilbert M.D.
-F.A.C.S. talks about how he developed the FDA approved treatment and why the technology is so unique and effective.
+F.A.C.S. talks about how he developed the FDA compliant treatment and why the technology is so unique and effective.